Asia-Pacific nearly doubles 2015 fintech financing in first half of 2016 reaching almost $10 billion; growth driven by China

-In fact, the top 10 investments in Asia-Pacific fintech ventures occurred in China and Hong Kong, accounting for 90 percent of overall Asia-Pacific investments and valued at $8.75 billion.
-In total, China and Hong Kong fintech ventures have attracted $9 billion in investments so far in 2016.
+In fact, the top 10 investments in Asia-Pacific fintech ventures occurred in China, accounting for 90 percent of overall Asia-Pacific investments and valued at $8.75 billion.
+In total, China fintech ventures have attracted $9 billion in investments so far in 2016.

 “China’s established companies, rather than nascent startups, are at the forefront of the fintech trend in the region,” said Beat Monnerat, Accenture senior managing director, Financial Services Asia-Pacific.
 “Fintech companies with major backers such as Alibaba and JD.com are focussed on providing positive end-to-end customer experiences, which includes payments and lending.
 This is transforming China’s financial services industry and is consistent with the global ‘Fourth Industrial Revolution’, which is bringing innovation from non-traditional competitors to the financial services industry.”